guilleng/nand2tetris-hardware/README.md

 Nand2Tetris Part One
 ====================

-Keeping track as I work through the projects of the [NandToTetris](https://www.nand2tetris.org/) course:
+Keeping track as I work through the hardware projects of the [NandToTetris](https://www.nand2tetris.org/) course:

 + Project 1: Boolean Logic